On the classification problem for C*-algebras: C -factors without nonzero Abelian annihilators

-{\it Proof.} Let $A$ be a purely infinite C$^*$-algebra.
-We note that, any subalgebra of the form $\overline{xAx^*}$ is hereditary.
-Hence, by lemmas 2, 25 and 26 for any $X\in \mathcal{P}$ there does not exist a nonzero faithful dimension function on $X$.
-Hence any annihilator in $\mathcal{P}$ is nonmodular.
+{\it Proof.} Let $A$ be a simple purely infinite C$^*$-algebra.
+We note that, each annihilator $X\in \mathcal{P}$ is a hereditary C$^*$-subalgebra.
+Hence, by lemmas 2, 26 and 27 for each $X\in \mathcal{P}$ there does not exist a nonzero faithful dimension function on $X$.
+Hence each annihilator in $\mathcal{P}$ is nonmodular.
 Hence, $A$ is of type III. $\triangleright$

-{\it Definition.} Let $A$ be a C$^*$-algebra, $\mathcal{P}$ be the corresponding lattice of annihilators. $A$ is called C$^*$-{\it algebra of type} II$_\infty$, if $\mathcal{P}$ is locally modular and the annihilator $A$ is nonmodular.
+{\it Definition.} Let $A$ be a C$^*$-algebra, $\mathcal{P}$ be the corresponding lattice of annihilators. $A$ is called a C$^*$-{\it algebra of type} II$_\infty$, if $\mathcal{P}$ is locally modular and the annihilator $A$ is nonmodular.

+{\it Example.} {\it 1.} Let $A$ be a W$^*$-factor of type II$_\infty$ and $\{p_i\}$ be a maximal family of mutually orthogonal equivalent finite projections in $A$ with $\sup_i p_i=1$.
+Suppose $\{p_i\}$ is countable.
+Let